10-MAY to 30-JUN daily 10-17.

 From the 19th century several documents tell us how the mining was organised.
 Several people had the right to mine a certain amount of limestone, which was measured in tjyngar.
 Nobody knows today, how much a tjyng is, but it is estimated between 200 and 300 litre.
 The limestone was sold in barrels, which contained approximately 157 litre.
 The entitled people had the right to mine between three and twelve tjyngar, which was defined for everyone separately.

-The limestone was not on only used as a rock.
-It was burnt to lime, to make mortar and white colour.
+The limestone was not only used as a rock, it was burnt to lime, to make mortar and white colour.
 A lime kiln is only 100 meters from the entrance of Tykarpsgrottan away.
 Two reconstructed lime kilns at the entrance explain how burning lime worked.